csci344/spring2023/pages/_assignments/tutorial09.md

 ## 3. Set Up
 If you haven't used Python before, please download and install it: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>.
 Any version of python >= 3.7 will work.

-Once Python is installed, download tutorial09.zip (below), unzip it, and move your lab02 folder inside of your webdev-labs folder.
+Once Python is installed, download tutorial09.zip (below), unzip it, and move your `tutorial09` folder inside of your `tutorials` folder.

 <a class="nu-button" href="/spring2023/course-files/tutorials/tutorial09.zip">tutorial09.zip<i class="fas fa-download" aria-hidden="true"></i></a>